ankilab/evonas_similarity_metric/README.md

    ```batch
    python main.py
    ```
 Ensure that you set **gpu=True** in the params file if you are using GPU and adjust the number of parallel_processes to optimize training times.
-For instance, in our experiments, we utilized an A100 80GB GPU and trained 5 models simultaneously.
+For instance, in our experiments, we utilized an A100 80GB GPU and trained 5 models simultaneously.After the algorithm completes its execution, it generates an *.evonas* file within the Results folder corresponding to the study.
+To visualize these results, it is essential to manually transfer this file to the **dashboard/Results folder**.

 3. **Linux Compatibility**: You can also create or run scripts in Linux with predefined parameters.
 For example, to execute CIFAR-10 with rigid diversity control and seed 1, use the following script:
    ```batch